pippo1980/paxos4j/README.md

 ## optimizer the proposal commit to the real storage
 1. use versioned data storage to store the real proposal value
-2. use the instanceId for the data version, which means the proposal with the same key will be learn by the instance id sequence
+2. use the instanceId for the data version, means that the learned proposal with the same key will be commit by their instanceId order.
-3. if the proposal is learned, but the proposal instance id less then committed value's instance id with same key, commit would be fail.
+3. if the proposal is learned, but the proposal instanceId less then committed value's instanceId with same key, commit would be fail.

 ## simulation currency propose with multi thread
 ```java